 Cybersecurity in finance: 5 ways to protect your company's financial information

 Data security is another area that is dear to the finance professional’s heart.
-In 2024, the cybersecurity landscape will see a sea change in the way that threats emerge and how they are countered.
+In 2025 as well, we expect the cybersecurity landscape to go through some sort of transformation, particularly in the way that threats emerge and how they are countered.

-This piece explores 5 surefire ways to enhance the security or your company’s financial data, from manually checking for software updates to opting for a scalable cloud-based accounting software.
+This piece explores 5 surefire ways to enhance the security of your company’s financial data, from manually checking for software updates to opting for scalable cloud-based accounting software.

 What is cybersecurity?